 Requires Companion Image Each layer's Companion Image is determined independently from the recipe, as the latest Companion Image set before the layer step.
+MIPAR will generate the intensity measurement using the original image bit depth, see Companion Image for a list of recipe steps that maintain bit depth.

-- Companion ID: ID number of the feature in the Companion Image that contains the centroid of each feature being measured. - Companion Features: Number of features in the Companion Image which are within or in contact with each feature in the Current Image. - Companion Area: Average, total, and fractional area of features in the Companion Image within each feature in the Current Image. - Companion Perimeter: Average and total perimeter length of features in the Companion Image within each feature in the Current Image. - Text: Recognizes text within each feature.
+- Companion ID: ID number of the feature in the Companion Image that contains the centroid of each feature being measured. - Companion Features: Number of features in the Companion Image which are within or in contact with each feature in the Current Image. - Companion Area: Average, total, and fractional area of features in the Companion Image within each feature in the Current Image. - Companion Perimeter: Average and total perimeter length of features in the Companion Image within each feature in the Current Image. - Companion Path Length: Average and total path length of features in the Companion Image within each feature in the Current Image, calculated similarly to Image Path Length. - Text: Recognizes text within each feature.
 Set the binary mask or grayscale image as the companion.
-The Current Image should the bounding box of the text, with the major axis running parallel to the text orientation. - Edit: Allows the text search to be limited to just numbers - Sample Image Sample Recipe - Intensity Mean: Average grayscale intensity in the latest Companion Image within each feature in the Current Image. - Intensity StdDev: Standard deviation of grayscale intensity in the latest Companion Image within each feature in the Current Image. - Intensity Sum: Sum grayscale intensity in the latest Companion Image within each feature in the
+The Current Image should the bounding box of the text, with the major axis running parallel to the text orientation. - Edit: Allows the text search to be limited to just numbers - Sample Image Sample Recipe - Intensity Mean: Average grayscale intensity in the latest Companion Image within each feature in the

-Current Image.
+- Current Image.
+Select the bit-depth from the dropdown. - Intensity StdDev: Standard deviation of grayscale intensity in the latest Companion Image within each feature in the Current Image.
+Select the bit-depth from the dropdown. - Intensity Sum: Sum grayscale intensity in the latest Companion Image within each feature in the Current Image.
+Select the bit-depth from the dropdown.